pymmcore-plus/pymmcore-gui/README.md

 > these must be installed separately.
 (This may be done using the `Devices >
 > Install Devices ...` menu in the GUI, or by running `mmcore install` from
 > the command line.)

+**Licensing:**

+> [!NOTE]
+> The bundled application currently includes PyQt6, which is licensed under the
+> GNU General Public License v3.0.
+This means the bundled application is
+> distributed as a combined work under the terms of the GNU General Public
+> License v3.0.
+(If that is limiting for you, please reach out, we may be
+> able to provide a PySide6-based version in the future)

 ## 🖥️ Usage